Create an ASP.NET Core Web API CRUD Service

 - 6 minutes to read

-This article describes how to implement a controller in an existing ASP.NET Core Web API project.
+This help topic describes how to implement a controller in an existing ASP.NET Core Web API project.

-XPO supports ASP.NET Core Dependency Injection, that means that you can add a UnitOfWork object as a constructor argument.
+XPO supports ASP.NET Core Dependency Injection, which means that you can add a UnitOfWork object as a constructor argument.

 using Microsoft.AspNetCore.Mvc;